RMDT Artists, Faculty and Staff

 Elizabeth Fernandez graduated with honors from the University of Northern Colorado where she received degrees in Dance Teaching/Movement Analysis and Dance Kinesiology.
-She was a dancer for the University of Northern Colorado Dance Theatre and Colorado Dance Theatre.
-With these companies, she performed in many ballets including Les Sylphides, Le Pas de Quatre, Firebird, and the Nutcracker.
-Elizabeth was ballet mistress for the Nutcracker with both these companies.
-Elizabeth received her dance training from such names as Jeffrey Rockland, Sandra Minton, Robert Barnett, Christina Monroe, Cherie Noble, and David Taylor.
+While at UNC, Elizabeth was a member of the University of Northern Colorado Dance Theatre and Colorado Dance Theatre.
+With these companies, she performed in many ballets and was ballet mistress for both these companies.
+Throughout the years, Elizabeth has received dance training from such names as Jeffrey Rockland, Sandra Minton, Robert Barnett, Christina Monroe, Cherie Noble, Katherine Kramer, and David Taylor.
+While at UNC in 1996 and 1997; because of her involvement and contribution to the department, Elizabeth received the Department of Dance Award.

-In 1996 and 1997; because of her involvement and contribution to the department, Elizabeth received the Department of Dance Award at UNC.
-She founded Rocky Mountain School of the Arts in 1997 and Rocky Mountain Dance Theatre in 1998 in Cody, Wyoming.
-RMSA, under Elizabeth’s direction, trains students of all ages in the art of dance, focusing on building dancers with a strong and diversified foundation emphasizing technical training and performing.
-Elizabeth has had dancers join the Joffrey School of Ballet, Houston Ballet School, Steps on Broadway, Broadway Dance Center, and Rhapsody James (hip hop).
+Under Elizabeth’s direction, RMSA and RMDT trains students of all ages in the art of dance and theatre, focusing on building dancers with a strong and diversified foundation emphasized in technical training and performing.
+RMSA dancers have gone one to train with the Joffrey School of Ballet, Houston Ballet School, Steps on Broadway, Broadway Dance Center, and Rhapsody James.